tokio-rs/website-next/content/tokio/tutorial/framing.md

             // Get the byte length of the frame let len = buf.position() as usize;

-            // Reset the internal cursor for the call to `parse`. buf.set_position(0);
+            // Reset the internal cursor for the
+            // call to `parse`.
+            buf.set_position(0);

             // Parse the frame
             let frame = Frame::parse(&mut buf)?;

-            // Discard the parsed frame from the buffer self.buffer.advance(len);
+            // Discard the frame from the buffer self.buffer.advance(len);

-            // Return the parsed frame to the caller.
+            // Return the frame to the caller.
             Ok(Some(frame))
         }
         // Not enough data has been buffered